The Pros and Cons of Glass Coating Products

 November 2, 2015

-Glass coating is one of the latest sensations in the car wash industry.
+Glass coating products are one of the latest sensations in the car wash industry.
 In fact, it is one of the hottest topics discussed in top car wash forums like autogeekonline and talkcarwash.com.
-As an auto enthusiast yourself, your curiosity is naturally piqued about this auto detailing supply.
+As an auto enthusiast yourself, your curiosity naturally piques about this auto detailing supply.
 Some claim it to be the best product when it comes to enhancing a vehicle’s appearance while others say it is just a clever marketing ploy.

-In one of our most recent posts, we have introduced what it is and enumerated a few of its advantages.
-This time, we’d like to take a closer look at it to help you decide whether it’s a product worth investing on or not.
+In one of our most recent posts, we introduced what glass coating is.
+We also enumerated a few of its advantages.
+This time, we’d like to take a closer look at glass coating products to help you decide whether it is worth investing in them.

-Before we plunge deeper into the advantages and disadvantages of this product, understand that glass coating is not really made of glass, as some manufacturers would lead you to believe.
-Yes, it contains silica, which is also used for making glass, but that’s where their similarities end.
-Glass is made of the following materials: silica, sodium, calcium, magnesium, alumina and potassium.
+Before we plunge deeper into the advantages and disadvantages of glass coating, understand that it is not really made of glass, as some manufacturers would lead you to believe.
+Yes, it contains silica, which also goes into making glass, but that’s where the similarities end.
+Glass is made of the following materials: silica, sodium, calcium, magnesium, alumina, and potassium.
 Glass coating, on the other hand, is made up of silicon, silica, fluorine and titanium.
-Technically, glass coating is just another type of car paint protection film.
-And like any other material, it has its own set of pros and cons.
+Technically, glass coating products are just another type of car paint protection film.
+And, like any other material, it has its own set of pros and cons.

 Some consumers and auto professionals consider it excellent due to the following reasons:

-Although no specific time frame has been allotted for glass coating, users and manufacturers claim that it can last anywhere from six months to two years, depending upon natural and man-made conditions.
+Although no specific time frame has been allotted for glass coating products, users and manufacturers claim that some brands can last anywhere from six months to two years, depending upon natural and man-made conditions.
 This, they say, reduces, if not entirely eliminates car waxing.

-Users profess that this product has enhanced the appearance of their vehicles.
-The superb shine that glass coating provides, they say, has given their rides a new life.
+Users profess that different glass coating products enhanced the appearance of their vehicles.
+The superb shine that they provide, they say, has given their rides a new life.

 There is a claim that the right type of glass coating can deflect the harmful rays by up to 85%, thus increasing your protection against fatal diseases like skin cancer.